 Those Reebok Princess sneakers are made in China and the transport cost to the USA and Australia would be much the same.
 So how can shoe stores in the USA sell them for less than half the price of shoe stores in Australia?
 There is only one explanation and that is, Australian shoe distributors are gouging the customer.

-A very close friend of mine who is a professional entertainer used to buy good guitar strings for around $12 to $15 per set from local music stores.
-Then he discovered a US on-line store where he could purchase top-quality guitar strings for US $2.74 in quantities of 12 packets or more.
-The freight was negligible and with the Australian dollar being higher than the US dollar at the time, those strings landed in that guitarist's hands for less than $3 per set.
+I am a professional guitarist and I used to buy good guitar strings for around $12 to $15 per set from local music stores.
+Then I discovered a US on-line store where I could purchase top-quality guitar strings for US$2.74 in quantities of 12 packets or more.
+The freight was negligible and with the Australian dollar being higher than the US dollar at the time, those strings landed in that my hands for less than $3 per set.

-In early 2011, a number of large Australian retailers launched a publicity campaign to have GST imposed on all on-line sales and this was the worst thing that they could have done.
-They literally shot themselves in the foot by spending a fortune telling Australian consumers that shopping on-line was so much cheaper than buying in local bricks-and mortar stores.
-The result was that literally every Australian who didn't realise this at the time was informed by those retailers that better deals could be obtained by not shopping at their stores.
+In early 2011, a number of large Australian retailers launched a publicity campaign to have GST imposed on all on-line sales and they got their wish a few years later.
+But it did not do them the slightest bit of good and they literally shot themselves in the foot by spending a fortune telling Australian consumers that shopping on-line was so much cheaper than buying in local bricks-and mortar stores.
+The result was that literally every Australian who didn't realise this at the time was informed by those retailers that better deals could be obtained by not shopping at their stores, even with that 10% GST imposed.

-Apart from the anger vented by consumers at this stupid campaign, shoppers did flood on-line for their purchases, resulting in a massive downturn in business for those retailers.
-The retailers suddenly realised their colossal mistake, went very silent and withdrew their advertisements and stopped their public campaign, but it was too late.
-Even when some of them established on-line sales to circumvent the GST that they had originally tried to push, they could not compete with offshore on-line merchants.
+So shoppers kept flooding on-line for their purchases, resulting in a massive downturn in business for those retailers.
+The retailers suddenly realised their colossal mistake, went very silent and withdrew their advertisements and stopped their public campaign, but it was too late - they still could not compete with offshore on-line merchants.

 The truth is that the rapacious mark-ups on goods sold locally in Australia is the real problem.
 The examples here prove it.
 For instance, even if GST was applied to that Casio Pro-Trek watch that I purchased and was delivered to the door for $295, that would bring up the price to around $325, still less than half the price of purchasing it from local stores for $750.
 The Dyson DC-35 Multi-Floor purchased on-line from Britain, including freight charges, would cost no more than $350, still far cheaper than the $469 recommended retail price of the item in Australia.
 As for the guitar strings, who would buy them for $15 per set when they could get them for $3.30 per set with GST applied?